Where Can I Take a Child Care Exam Online?

 Two childcare exams may be taken online through a specific nonprofit organization called the International Nanny Association.
 Read about the online exams available, including requirements, exam topics and retake policies.

 The first online exam offered is the INA Nanny Basic Skills Exam, which is used to demonstrate that an individual has a basic level of knowledge in childcare.
-The other exam is the INA Nanny Credential Exam, which is proctored and covers topics that an experienced childcare worker would possess.
+The other exam is the INA Nanny Credential Exam, which is proctored and covers skills that an experienced childcare worker would possess.
 Each of these exams has its own requirements and exam topics.
 The organization sets the pass score at 70% for both exams, and individuals receive a certificate upon passing.
-Those passing the INA Nanny Credential Exam also get their names added to the organizations list of credentialed nannies.
+Those passing the INA Nanny Credential Exam also get their names added to the organization's list of credentialed nannies.

-The INA Nanny Basic Skills Exam does not have any experience requirements or requires a proctor.
+The INA Nanny Basic Skills Exam does not have any experience requirements or require a proctor.
 On the other hand, the INA recommends that one has at least 2,000 hours as an in-home nanny before taking the INA Nanny Credential Exam.
 In addition to this, the test taker must be certified in infant or child CPR and first aid.
 In addition to having a photo ID, the applicant must also find a proctor who administers the online exam.
 Both exams cost a fee.

 Each exam has a different number of questions and topics.
 The INA Nanny Basic Skills Exam has 40 questions that cover the areas of child development, health, professionalism, safety and nutrition.
 The INA Nanny Credential Exam has 90 questions that cover the areas of professionalism, child development, safety, learning environment, child guidance, family communication, nutrition, health management skills, nanny personal qualities and diversity awareness.